 Contact Our Chicago Law Firm Today to Discuss Your Train Accident Injury

-If you or a loved one in the Chicago area has suffered a serious injury in an accident on or involving a train, the Stein & Shulman team is here to help.
+If you or a loved one in Chicago has been involved in a train accident and suffered a serious injury, the Stein & Shulman team is here to help.
 Our experienced personal injury attorneys have secured millions of dollars for personal injury victims in the Chicagoland area.

 You can count on us to honestly evaluate your potential claim, and give you the advice and support you need as you decide whether to file an insurance claim or a personal injury lawsuit.
 Please contact us today to schedule a free initial consultation.